How To Grow Scotch Bonnet Peppers – Seed to Harvest

 Staking, mulching, and bottom pruning

-Once your plants are in their final location, we recommend preparing the pots or garden beds with a few simple methods.
+Once your plants are in their final location, I recommend preparing the pots or garden beds with a few simple methods.
 These include staking, bottom pruning, and mulching.

-Bottom pruning is the process of removing leaves from the bottom 4-6″ of the main stem.
+• Bottom pruning is the process of removing leaves from the bottom 4-6″ of the main stem.
 This helps avoid soil pathogens from entering the plant, and makes it easier to water at the bottom of the plants.
+Wait for the plants to reach 12 inches or taller before bottom pruning.

-Mulching around the bottom of each plant helps avoid soil from splashing onto your plant’s leaves when it rains.
+• Mulching around the bottom of each plant helps avoid soil from splashing onto your plant’s leaves when it rains.
 Again, soil-borne diseases are common, and this is a great way to avoid them infecting your scotch bonnets.
-Also, it keep the plants cleaner and more aesthetically pleasing.
+Also, it keeps the plants cleaner and more aesthetically pleasing.

 Mulched pepper plant